thillRobot/carla_simulator/docs/maps.md

 #### Requirements

 This process has been tested in Ubuntu 18.04 with CARLA 0.9.10 and 0.9.11.
-I am primarily using a build from source for so I have access to the editor.
-I am sure there is a way to use the Unreal Editor without a build from source CARLA, but I have not looked into this yet.
+I am primarily using a build from source for so I have access to the Unreal Editor.
+I am sure there is a way to use the editor without a build from source CARLA, but I have not looked into this yet.

 (CHECK THIS ON THIS) - JAVA may be required to run some of these tools.
 I am using  `openjdk-8-jre`  which is am older version than the default for Ubuntu18 (jdk11 I think).
 ```
 sudo apt-get install openjdk-8-jre
 ```

-Alternatively you can use install `jdk8` with conda which is nice, but we have to use the Borg...*RESISTANCE IS FUTILE!*
+Alternatively you can use `jdk8` inside conda which is nice, but we have to use the Borg...*RESISTANCE IS FUTILE!*

 ```
-conda activate carla
+conda activate <env>
 ```

 ```
 conda install -c cidermole jdk8
 ```